LionelBeato/coatimundis/Week-8/Day-36/OVERVIEW.md

-# March 13, 2019 - Day 35
+# March 16, 2019 - Day 36

 ## Agenda

-- Review packaging code and organization.
+- Review SQL and relational databases.
-- Continue working on our APIs.
+- Practice our graphQL for the week.

 ## Outline